Intevac (NASDAQ:IVAC) Releases Q1 2022 Earnings Guidance

 Intevac (NASDAQ:IVAC) updated its first quarter 2022 earnings guidance on Friday.
 The company provided earnings per share (EPS) guidance of $-0.240-$-0.240 for the period.
 The company issued revenue guidance of $4 million-$4 million.

-Several brokerages have issued reports on IVAC.
-Benchmark lowered Intevac from a buy rating to a hold rating in a research report on Thursday.
-TheStreet downgraded shares of Intevac from a c- rating to a d rating in a research note on Wednesday, November 3rd.
+A number of brokerages have commented on IVAC.
+Benchmark cut shares of Intevac from a buy rating to a hold rating in a research note on Thursday, February 10th.
+StockNews.com started coverage on shares of Intevac in a research note on Monday, February 14th.
+They set a hold rating for the company.
+Finally, TheStreet cut shares of Intevac from a c- rating to a d rating in a research note on Wednesday, November 3rd.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Renaissance Technologies LLC grew its holdings in shares of Intevac by 10.6% during the fourth quarter.
-Renaissance Technologies LLC now owns 524,484 shares of the electronics maker’s stock valued at $2,470,000 after buying an additional 50,307 shares during the last quarter.
-Northern Trust Corp grew its holdings in shares of Intevac by 4.6% during the fourth quarter.
-Northern Trust Corp now owns 62,112 shares of the electronics maker’s stock valued at $293,000 after buying an additional 2,726 shares during the last quarter.
-Finally, Morgan Stanley grew its holdings in shares of Intevac by 17.9% during the second quarter.
-Morgan Stanley now owns 29,255 shares of the electronics maker’s stock valued at $197,000 after buying an additional 4,441 shares during the last quarter.
-68.08% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds have recently added to or reduced their stakes in the business.
+Susquehanna International Group LLP increased its holdings in Intevac by 29.8% in the 4th quarter.
+Susquehanna International Group LLP now owns 42,686 shares of the electronics maker’s stock valued at $201,000 after buying an additional 9,795 shares during the period.
+Millennium Management LLC increased its holdings in Intevac by 212.8% in the 4th quarter.
+Millennium Management LLC now owns 118,191 shares of the electronics maker’s stock valued at $557,000 after buying an additional 80,404 shares during the period.
+D. E. Shaw & Co.
+Inc. bought a new position in Intevac in the 4th quarter valued at about $90,000.
+Renaissance Technologies LLC increased its holdings in Intevac by 10.6% in the 4th quarter.
+Renaissance Technologies LLC now owns 524,484 shares of the electronics maker’s stock valued at $2,470,000 after buying an additional 50,307 shares during the period.
+Finally, Northern Trust Corp increased its holdings in Intevac by 4.6% in the 4th quarter.
+Northern Trust Corp now owns 62,112 shares of the electronics maker’s stock valued at $293,000 after buying an additional 2,726 shares during the period.
+69.96% of the stock is currently owned by hedge funds and other institutional investors.

 Intevac, Inc is engaged in the design, manufacture and marketing of thin-film processing systems, digital sensors, cameras and systems.
 It operates its business through the Thin-film Equipment and Photonics segments.
 The Thin-film Equipment segment offers vacuum process equipment solutions for high-volume manufacturing of small substrates with precise thin-film properties, such as for the hard drive, solar cell and DCP industries, as well as other adjacent thin-film markets.